philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/ElasticModuli/README.md

 > like a bulk/continuum material.
 However, we can add corrections to the
 > modeling conditions to better represent bulk force/pressure.
 Push the system
 > to the extremes of deformation and mitigate the artifacts that appear.

+## Work Breakdown Structure

+List:
+ - Designing geometry and data structures
+   - Setups for 4 different properties, each in 2 different regimes
+     - Young's modulus
+     - Poisson's ratio
+     - Bulk modulus
+     - Shear modulus
+   - (100) reconstruction of every crystolecule
+   - Organization into Swift code that is easy to extend and modify
+     - Each unique physical object has its own type
+     - Methods to select the atoms that receive forces and anchors
+ - Testing simulations and correcting for artifacts
+   - Finding low-latency alternatives to accurate simulation techniques
+   - Walking through the execution of an entire production run
+     - Walking through just one material property
+     - Walking through just one material
+   - Energy minimization, or lack thereof in certain execution paths
+ - Running long production simulations and recording the data
+   - Adapting simulations of diamond to 3 additional materials
+   - Determining which datasets will have graphs generated
+   - Fusing compressive and tensile experiments into the same dataset
+   - Visual documentation of various simulation snapshots
+ - Analyzing the results
+   - Gathering material properties from the literature
+   - Self-consistency of the system of elastic moduli
+   - Running additional simulation trials at different system sizes
+   - Whether/how MM4 parameters for elemental silicon should be adjusted